peterberbec/FileList/README.md

 Example B:

 C:\> filelist.exe 64 "C:\Directory"

+Designed to run in Windows 64-bit.
+Compiles under Visual Studio 2022.
+Written in C++, as vanilla as I can make it.
+Probably easily portable to Linux and I may try for my Plex box at some point, just to see if it works.
+Console application because GUIs scare me.
+I plan on making a Win32 version at some point, but it currently functions for my purposes quite will.

 Final Fantasy 14 is copyright SquareEnix.
 No assets or interaction with the game are used or done by this program.